astrohart/MFR/MFR.Settings.Configuration.Commands.Factories/README.md

 quotation marks, which become mandatory in the case that the path contains spaces. |

-<a name='T-MFR-Objects-Configuration-Commands-Factories-Properties-Resources'></a>
+<a name='T-MFR-Settings-Configuration-Commands-Factories-Properties-Resources'></a>
 ## Resources `type`

 ##### Namespace

-MFR.Configuration.Commands.Factories.Properties
+MFR.Settings.Configuration.Commands.Factories.Properties

 ##### Summary

 A strongly-typed resource class, for looking up localized strings, etc.

-<a name='P-MFR-Objects-Configuration-Commands-Factories-Properties-Resources-Culture'></a>
+<a name='P-MFR-Settings-Configuration-Commands-Factories-Properties-Resources-Culture'></a>
 ### Culture `property`

 ##### Summary